 Details

-This is a local hangout
+This is a past local hangout

 Viewing the film “Chess Story” at the VIFF Theatre followed by dinner together at a local restaurant